 Automatic autoclaves come in different shapes and sizes.
-The chamber’s capacity is often measured in diameters, and the sizes between 9 inches to 11 inches are common on the tabletop autoclave market.
+We often measure the chamber’s capacity in diameters, and the sizes between 9 inches to 11 inches are common on the tabletop autoclave market.
 Since every autoclave is designed by different inner configurations, it can further determine how many racks fit into the chamber and how you load those items to be sterilized per sterilization cycle.

 In a way, the effective sterilization areas can be different even in the same chamber sizes.
-So it would be best if you had a rough idea about how many tools and instruments to be sterilized daily.
+So you should have a rough idea about how many tools you would sterilize daily.
 Then you can discuss your needs with your manufacturers or dealers properly.
 An experienced dealer can recommend the ideal steam sterilizer according to chamber size that can fit your requirement.
 In general, choosing multiple dental autoclaves with average capacity is better than choosing a larger one as it will save a lot of sterilization time and place accommodation.

 Types of Dental Autoclaves

 A high-quality automatic autoclave is perfect for sterilizing the following dental instruments at clinics:

 - Dental handpieces

 Some materials are not intended for high-pressure steam sterilization and might cause irreversible damage.
 You must read instructions before you sterilize your tools/instruments/equipment.

 There are different kinds of dental autoclaves available in the market.
 And the most common types are Class N autoclave, Class S autoclave, and Class B autoclave.